snowplow-referer-parser/referer-parser/README.md

 We welcome contributions to referer-parser:

 1. **New search engines and other referers** - if you notice a search engine, social network or other site missing from `referers.yml`, please fork the repo, add the missing entry and submit a pull request
-2. **Ports of referer-parser to other languages** - we welcome ports of referer-parser to new programming languages (e.g. PHP, Go, Haskell, C)
+2. **Ports of referer-parser to other languages** - we welcome ports of referer-parser to new programming languages (e.g. Lua, Go, Haskell, C)
 3. **Bug fixes, feature requests etc** - much appreciated!

 **Please sign the [Snowplow CLA] [cla] before making pull requests.**